sprucelabsai/spruce-documentation/src/pages/concepts/views.md

 <details>
 <summary><strong>Production 5</strong>: Simplify implementation</summary>

-Because we've moved to an arrow function and a `Spy`, we can simplify the implementation of `MyCardViewController` by removing the additional method `this.handleListener()`.
+Because we've moved to a `Spy`, we can simplify the implementation of `MyCardViewController` by removing the additional method `this.handleListener()`.
+But, we'll need to also change `this.handleDidGenerateStory()` to an arrow function to maintain `this`.

 ```ts
 import {